relaypro-open/formidable/README.md

 Here, we haven't quite finished creating new URLs definitions.
-By using `formidable/urls.include()`, we've simply specified that URLs starting with `/articles` should be to another URLs module located in `articles/urls`:
+By using `formidable/urls.include()`, we've simply specified that URLs starting with `/articles` should be handled by another URLs module located in `articles/urls`:

 ```javascript
 // src/articles/urls.js